EMG-MU/WAPPAC_docs/_sources/model_control/model_parametrization.md.txt

 ## Excitation Force Characterization

 The **excitation force** acting on the WavePiston sail is defined by the interaction between the **incident wave surface elevation** and the **excitation force kernel** of the WavePiston device.

-Three **predefined sea states** — representing realistic conditions at a potential WavePiston deployment site — are used in the competition.
+Three **predefined sea states**, representing realistic conditions at a potential WavePiston deployment site, are used in the competition.
 These remain **undisclosed** to participants.

 Although the excitation force time series $F_{ex}(t)$ is **not directly provided**, participants may **estimate or reconstruct** it if needed, using the following available information and resources: